jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

         :width: 600

 The spread of firing times is much more evenly distributed now.
-This is achieved by simply linearizing the logarithmic equation according to the rules shown below.
-Unlike the RC model, there’s no physical basis for the model.
+This is achieved by linearizing the logarithmic equation according to the rules shown below.
+Unlike the RC model, there is no physical basis for the model.
 It’s just simpler.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial1/1_2_6_latencylinear.png?raw=true
         :align: center
         :width: 600

-But notice all firing occurs within the first ~5 time steps, whereas the simulation range is 100 time steps.
-This indicates that we have a lot of redundant time steps doing nothing.
+But note how all firing occurs within the first ~5 time steps, whereas the simulation range is 100 time steps.
+This indicates there are many redundant time steps doing nothing.
 This can be solved by either increasing ``tau`` to slow down the time constant, or setting the optional argument ``normalize=True`` to span the full range of